anishrana2001/Openshift/RHCE/V-9.0/02 Create a Yum repo.md

 ### Question: You need to create a yum repo file with the help of Ansible on all the nodes.
+Playbook name must be `yum-repo.yaml` under `/home/student/ansible/` directory.

 ```
 [rhel-9-for-x86_64-baseos-rpms]